amr3k/fancy-border-radius/README.md

 # CSS Border-Radius Can Do That?

-This is a clone of [Fancy border radius](https://github.com/9elements/fancy-border-radius) with added TailwindCSS support.
+This is a clone of [Fancy border radius](https://github.com/9elements/fancy-border-radius) with added TailwindCSS support and removed telemetry.

 When you use eight values specifying border-radius in CSS, you can build organic looking shapes.
 WOW 😱.